Photo: courtesy Bosch

 As steam ovens continue to grow in popularity, manufacturers will keep introducing new models.
 “With 10,000 people a day turning 65, more of the population is beginning to make lifestyle changes to eat healthier as they enter their retirement years,” says Zach Elkin, director of brand marketing for Thermador.
 “We are now seeing a growth into more and more kitchens across the country, and a rise in the variety of steam oven options being offered.”

 The price point of steam ovens has decreased as more and more players come into the market and consumer demand for more options has grown.
-Whether incorporating a steam oven as a second oven or changing over to convection steam as a daily-use oven, designers and contractors should consider the best alternatives for their clients, and homeowners should carefully weigh their options.
+Whether incorporating one as a second oven or changing over to convection steam as a daily-use oven, designers and contractors should consider the best alternatives for their clients, and homeowners should carefully weigh their options.